 Again it need not be a matter of deliberation whether one ought to renounce all that one has, or whether by so doing one may be able to attain to perfection; whereas it is a matter of deliberation whether that which one is doing amounts to the renunciation of all that he has, since unless he does renounce (which is to have the wherewithal) he cannot, as the text goes on to state, be Christ’s disciple, and this is to build the tower.

 But I am still not convinced.
 It seems like the whole point of the parable is “don’t even try,” don’t build the tower.
 And the next parable seems to reinforce this, “don’t fight the war.”
 Therefore I propose a different interpretation of the tower.
 The tower is the attempt to retain something as our own.
 Towers were, in fact, often used as look-out points to watch over one’s possessions.
 It seems to me that our Lord is saying, “don’t even try; you don’t have the resources to keep something for yourself.”
 Whenever we try to hold on to something as our own, and to find our consolation in that rather than in God, then God becomes suddenly our enemy, threatening our stuff; we seem like a king with ten thousand facing twenty thousand.
 So our Lord says “don’t even try; give up all your possessions.”
 “Every one of you that doth not renounce all that he possesseth, cannot be my disciple.”
-(I would be interested to see what Berenike thinks of this attempt at an answer to her question).

 So I think S. Paul’s tranquility is the result of having really given up everything, and experienced that everything which we give up we receive again transformed.
 And this is what he tries to teach Philemon: